Table of contents

 We’ve shared 11 tips with you throughout the article, so now let’s summarize what the architecture portfolio cover examples above have taught us:

-• Keep your architecture portfolio cover simple, but interesting.
+• Keep your cover simple, but interesting.

 • Show your originality.